• [email protected]

 • Maximum Altitude1350m/4430ft

-This will be your first day in Nepal, representative from Discover Altitude will be at the airport to stretch out a warm welcome in a typical Nepali way and will escort you to your respective hotel.
+This will be your first day in Nepal, a representative from Discover Altitude will be at the airport to stretch out a warm welcome in a typical Nepali way and will escort you to your respective hotel.
 The day is complete leisure as it depends upon your arrival schedule, so you can spend your time in your hotel or take a short walk around the ancient Kathmandu alleys according to your available time.

 Overnight at your hotel